 Must be a combination of single crowns and onlays, FPD units or implant crowns.
-Onlays do not count as variation.
+Onlays do not count as a variation.

 Selected teeth must have at least two surfaces of contact: one surface of interproximal contact (adjacent tooth could be either a natural or denture tooth) and one surface of occlusal contact (opposing tooth could be either a natural or denture tooth).
 Do not use a severely damaged or extensively restored tooth.
 A tooth with a parapost and core build-up is acceptable but not one with a cast post and core.